aolvictim/frontend-monorepo-poc/README.md

 - [x] Allow both React app and SveletKit app to be composed into a Shell App.
 - [ ] CI/CD Pipeline:
   - [ ] Deployment: Per app, per environments (test, staging, prod, etc.)
   - [x] Incremental build.
-Only those changed are rebuild.
+Only those updated modules are rebuilt.

 ## Apps and Packages